muratk5n/thirdwave/en/README.md

 *within* each branch.
 Appeals to history, customs in this regard have no basis.
 SCOTUS works on simple majority.
 Congress passes laws same way.
 President is the singular decision maker within his branch (not even a minority there).
-The founders could surely rig stuff for supermajorities within each branch if they thought that was important.
+The founders could surely arrange some stuff to require supermajorities within each branch if they thought that was important.

 ---